African Union summit raises more questions than answers | DW | 07.02.2022

 Currently, only around 11% of the continent's population is fully vaccinated against COVID-19.
 While vaccine access has improved over the past year, vaccine hesitancy and a lack of information have considerably slowed progress.

 In an attempt to increase vaccination rates, the newly-established African Medicines Agency (AMA) will be responsible for regulating health systems and establishing Africa's own vaccine authorization body.
-Something which is desperately needed, explained Nkengasong.
+This move is desperately needed, explained Nkengasong.

 "The continent of Africa is the only part of the world that still depends on [vaccine] approval from outside," he said.